eddpeterson/theBucketList/Readme.md

 * On the top of the page under Timeline link show percentage of done todos and when clicking on it take user to timeline
 * For new todo set due_date to today + 10months
 * Allow user to set due_date when in timeline view
+* Before continuing create feature branch for facebook
+* Use facebook to authorize

 # TODO:

 ## Become socially aware
-* Before continuing create feature branch
-* Use facebook to authorize
 * List facebook friends todos (use capped collections)
 * Timeline to integrate with Facebook and show not only past, but future